What inspired you to enter the Commercial Payments industry, and how has your journey evolved since then?

 What's the most innovative project you've been a part of, and what made it stand out?

-How has the Institute of Commercial Payments (IOCP) helped improve your program?
+How has IOCP helped improve your program?

 Any current challenges?